 - Now add the garlic and fresh thyme.
 Pour over enough water to cover the vegetables.

 - Cut the cabbage into thin strips and chop the beans into thirds, then add these to the pan.
 Also prepare both the potato and swede and add to the soup.

 - Finally add the lentils and pearl barley, top the pan up with water so the vegetables are just covered.
 Crumble in a stock cube and add a good grinding of black pepper.
-And also the chili flakes to your preference.
+And also add chili flakes to your preference.

 - Bring the soup up to a simmer, place a lid on the pan.